 Think about the words we often use to describe leading business strategy and decision-making today: predictive, real-time, automated, and proactive.
 Now try to address current business opportunities with a spend analysis solution that contains old, stale data.
 That is simply not going to work.
 Last quarter and next quarter have almost nothing in common, especially when you are trying to get visibility across multiple geographies or business units.
 Accelerating the availability of spend brings the present into sharper focus and extends the visibility horizon towards the future.

 The organizations that need spend analysis the most are also the ones with a complex landscape of systems, suppliers, and purchasing activity.
 Full consolidation is the key to drawing maximum value from spend, and it requires procurement to bring multiple data sources and formats into one cohesive view – as if the purchases were made by one person.
 Weak spend analysis might bring data together onto one platform while failing to normalize by category or supplier.
 Or it might normalize that spend, but only with unreasonable amounts of manual intervention.
 Supporting insightful decisions in a complex environment requires spend analysis that is as organized at the top level as it is at the transaction level – and everything in between.

 The quote from Vishal Chouhan above is meaningful because of one word: “and”.
-Spend analysis can measure purchasing activity, and it also typically provides some level of analysis.
+Spend analysis software companies can measure purchasing activity, and it also typically provides some level of analysis.
 But if it does not also allow procurement “to draw the right conclusions”, it is like not having spend analysis at all.
 The only alternatives to this are wrong conclusions and an absence of conclusions, neither of which is acceptable for procurement or the operation we support.